 Its characteristic feature is that students from any of the three divisions in the Faculty of Letters and Education (Division of Liberal Arts and Humanities, Division of Languages and Culture, Division of Human and Social Sciences) can select it as their main program.
 In addition, by participating in one of the secondary programs in the Division with which the student is affiliated, she will be able to engage in interdisciplinary learning.
+These characteristics are what have given the division its name.

-Individuals who would like to study in the Division of Global Studies for Intercultural Cooperation should select a division to apply to in accordance with their personal interests and areas of strength.
-Please visit the website of the Faculty of Letters and Education for curriculums and other detailed information.
+Individuals who would like to study in the Program of Global Studies for Intercultural Cooperation should select a division to apply to in accordance with their personal interests and areas of strength.
+Please visit the website of the Program of Global Studies for Intercultural Cooperation, the Faculty of Letters and Education for curriculums and other detailed information.

 Mathematics is a field of study that investigates the forever unchanging numbers and diagrams that are in the background of all phenomena.
-We believe that a study of mathematics will enable you to encounter soul-stirring beauty and things that will be helpful in daily life, as well as give you a method of strict reasoning that will allow you to gain insight into the world.
+We believe that a study of mathematics will enable you to encounter soulstirring beauty and things that will be helpful in daily life, as well as give you a method of strict reasoning that will allow you to gain insight into the world.
 From that perspective, the Department of Mathematics seeks applicants who have the following types of goal, in addition to the type of person sought through the University's AO Entrance Exam.